How to implement application whitelisting

 Implementing application whitelisting involves the following high-level steps:

-- identifying applications that are authorised to execute
+- identifying approved applications

 - maintaining the application whitelisting rules using a change management program.